heng-yuwen/Flower_Image_Classifier/README.md

 ### Dataset
 The dataset used in this project can be downloaded [here](https://s3.amazonaws.com/content.udacity-data.com/nd089/flower_data.tar.gz)

 To run the project, please download the dataset first and unzip it in the project folder.
+Then rename the dataset folder to `flowers`

 ## Project Jupyter Notebook